-Sunifiram requires a much smaller dose than racetams for effectiveness.
-Based on a combination of user reports and information gained from animal studies, a dosage of 5 to 10 mg taken a maximum of three times per day is typically considered both safe and effective.
-Sunifiram is best taken sublingually for maximum absorption.
+It is widely accepted that sunifiram requires a much smaller dose than racetams for effectiveness.
+Based on a combination of user reports and information gained from animal studies, a dosage of 5-10 mg taken a maximum of three times per day is typically considered both safe and effective.

-It is always wise to start with the smallest possible effective dosage of a new supplement and gradually increase as needed, and that advice is particularly pertinent to sunifiram.
-Not only is it a new drug on which no human trials have been documented, large doses could have unpleasant side effects including over-stimulation and brain fog.
+It is always wise to start with the smallest possible effective dosage of a new supplement and gradually increase as needed.
+That advice is particularly pertinent to sunifiram because is it an experimental drug about which little is known.

 Sunifiram can be stacked with other nootropics, but users are cautioned to be both careful and conservative about sunifiram dosages in combination with other potent supplements, particularly until they’re sure how they react to sunifiram.